 There is also public transport, but public transport can sometimes be difficult for foreign tourists because not every driver knows English, and therefore there is a possibility of a language barrier.

 Unfortunately, local landlords have the same problem as most small businesses in Thailand – few of them use online channels to attract customers.
 That’s why it’s better to use meta-search engines that look for the best prices and availability in all accommodation booking systems.
-The best way to find affordable accommodations in Mae Kampong is to use Trivago or Expedia.
+The best way to find affordable accommodations in Mae Kampong is to use Airbnb.

 Cat Motors Team